Panthomema/odin-testing-practice/README.md

 that can be found on the
 [The Odin Project's JavaScript course](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript).

-For practice purposes, it is written in TypeScript instead of JavaScript.
+For practice purposes, it is written in TypeScript instead of JavaScript, and it uses ts-jest for testing.

+Source files are located in the `src/` folder, while tests are located in the `tests/` folder.

 ---